Mem Nahadr: Career

 Also in 2012, Nahadr embarked on a worldwide pilgrimage in order to study sound and healing techniques worldwide, from the U.S. through Europe to Asia.
 The project was entitled, LoM.

 In March 2013, Nahadr began the creation of a new opera entitled FEMME FRACTALE - An Opera of Reflection, for the theater.
 James P. Nichols and Claude E. Sloan, Jr supported this presentation with co-production and state-of-the-art technical and creative design.

-In April 2015 the second opus of her operatic work FEMME FRACTALE was released in audio form and began to be performed in theaters internationally again to critical acclaim.
+In April 2015, the second opus of her operatic work FEMME FRACTALE was released in audio form and began to be performed in theaters internationally again to critical acclaim.
 James Nadal from All About Jazz stated: "This record pushes the boundaries of where vocalization can go.
 This aptly named 'Opera of Reflection' is a determined and energetic project, depicting how positive energy can be channeled into music that is palatable yet vanguard, and realized with a cosmic message of confidence.
 Mem Nahadr is very much the modern woman who is savoring her role as a visionary artist, creating futuristic music for a contemporary audience that appreciates the effort it takes to accomplish something so imaginative."

-In 2017 the third opus entitled FEMME FRACTALE 432 - An Opera of Reflection - The Celestial Resonance Opus 3 was submitted to The Recording Academy for Grammy consideration, and made the voting ballot in 13 categories over five musical genres.
+In 2017, the third opus entitled FEMME FRACTALE 432 - An Opera of Reflection - The Celestial Resonance Opus 3 was submitted to The Recording Academy for Grammy consideration, and made the voting ballot in 13 categories over five musical genres.

 Also in 2017, the aforementioned project on healing techniques through sound, entitled LoM was inevitably released.

-In 2019, Nahadr began work on her third opera, to be released in 2024.
-This new work is entitled M.E.M. - "Mon Electro-Magnetisme": An Opera on Resonance.
+In 2019, Nahadr began work on her third opera.
+This new work is entitled M.E.M. - "Mon Electro-Magnetisme": An Opera on Attraction.